-The Belkin Wireless G Notebook Card supports the latest WPA security feature as well as the legacy WEP security standard.
+The Belkin N1 Wireless ExpressCard supports the latest WPA security feature as well as the legacy WEP security standard.
 By default, wireless security is disabled.

-To enable security, you will first need to determine which standard is used by the router (or access point).
+To enable security, you will first must determine which standard is used by the router (or access point).
 (See your wireless router's or access point's manual for directions on how to access the security settings.)